XplicitComputing/messages/README.md

 With `vector.proto`, vectorized data takes advantage of packed repeated fields to permit parallel operations and direct copying, representing the underlying bits according to IEEE-754 in contiguous memory.
 This information is routinely transmitted across client and server sessions as single and double precision, respectively.
 In xcmessages.pdf see examples on how to implement `Messages::Vector` zero-copy semantics and parallel iteration.

-### 0.1.2 server-side: setup.proto, spatial.proto
+### 0.1.2 server-side: concept.proto, spatial.proto

-Numerical domains (aka "systems") are serialized and deserialized according to `setup.proto`, providing object-oriented utilies for saving and transmitting almost any system modeling and processing efforts.
+Numerical domains (aka "systems") are serialized and deserialized according to `concept.proto`, providing object-oriented utilies for saving and transmitting almost any system modeling and processing efforts.
 Unless exported to client, this information usually stays on server-side as protected IP.

 Numerical topologies (aka "geometries") are defined in `spatial.proto`, describing the element connectivity between nodes using indicies.
 Unless exported to client, this information usually stays on server-side as protected IP.